steineggerlab/taxoview/README.md

 ```

 ## Usage
-1. Import and Use the Plugin
+1. Import and Register the Plugin

 To start using the plugin, import it and register it globally in your Vue.js application.
 ```